charlietriplett/OpenA11yEngineer/_checklist-web/radio.md

 </example>
 {:/}

-### Avoid custom elements
+### When you can't use semantic HTML

-This custom button requires extra work for roving tabindex and event listeners.
+This custom button requires extra scripting work for roving tabindex and event listeners.

 {% highlight html %}
 <custom-label id="labelId">